Means test for Jobseeker's Allowance

 The formula for assessing the value of capital including property (but not your own home), savings and investments is as follows:

 If you have a joint account with your spouse, civil partner or cohabitant, legally the total amount in the account is owned by each of you.
-Therefore it can be assessed in full against each of you.
-However, if you are both getting means-tested payments it will be assessed on a shared basis or against only one of you.
+So, it can be assessed in full against each of you.
+However, if you are both getting means-tested payments, your joint account will be assessed on a shared basis or against only one of you.

 If you have €55,000 savings: